Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have a 4.91 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.90).

-- The White Sox give up the fourth-most home runs in baseball (195 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (196 total, 1.4 per game).

-- Urena gets the call to start for the White Sox, his first of the season.

-- It's the first appearance this season for the 31-year-old right-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.